tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 $$

-Even better would be to use a specialized *keyed hash*, designed for this specific kind of thing:
+Even better would be to use a specialized *keyed hash*, designed for this specific use case:

 $$
 \textcolor{red}{k} := H_{\textcolor{red}{a}}(M)